 The table below describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
-You may qualify for sales-charge discounts if you and your family invest, or agree to invest in the future, at least \$100,000 in Delaware Funds[®] by Macquarie.
+You may qualify for sales-charge discounts if you and your family invest, or agree to invest in the future, at least \$100,000 in Delaware Funds® by Macquarie.
 More information about these and other discounts is available from your financial intermediary, in the Fund's Prospectus under the section entitled "About your account," and in the Fund's statement of additional information (SAI) under the section entitled "Purchasing Shares."

-Class А Inst.

-Maximum sales charge (load) imposed on purchases as a percentage of offering price 4.50% none

-lower none none

-Annual fund operating expenses (expenses that you pay each year as a percentage of the value of your investment)

-Class А Inst.
-Management fees 0.55% 0.55% Distribution and service (12b-1) fees 0.25% none Other expenses 0.34% 0.34% Total annual fund operating expenses 1.14% 0.89% Fee waivers and expense reimbursements (0.00%) 1 (0.00%)1 Total annual fund operating expenses after fee waivers and expense reimbursements 1.14% 0.89%
+Class A Inst.
+Maximum sales charge (load) imposed on purchases as a percentage of offering price 4.50% none Maximum contingent deferred sales charge (load) as a percentage of original purchase price or redemption price, whichever is lower none none Annual fund operating expenses (expenses that you pay each year as a percentage of the value of your in nvestment) Class A Inst.
+Management fees 0.55% 0.55% Distribution and service (12b-1) fees 0.25% none Other expenses 0.34% 0.34% Total annual fund operating expenses 1.14% 0.89% Fee waivers and expense reimbursements (0.00%)(1) (0.00%)(1) Total annual fund operating expenses after fee waivers and expense reimbursements 1.14% 0.89%

-1 The Fund's investment manager, Delaware Management Company (Manager), has contractually agreed to waive all or a portion of its investment advisory fees and/or pay/reimburse expenses (excluding any acquired fund fees and expenses, taxes, interest, short sale dividend and interest expenses, brokerage fees, certain insurance costs, and nonroutine expenses or costs, including, but not limited to, those relating to reorganizations, litigation, conducting shareholder meetings, and liquidations) in order to prevent total annual fund operating expenses from exceeding 1.20% and 0.92% of the Fund's average daily net assets for Class A shares and Institutional Class shares, respectively, from Jan.
+The Fund's investment manager, Delaware Management Company (Manager), has contractually agreed to waive all or a portion of its investment advisory fees and/or pay/reimburse expenses (excluding any acquired fund fees and expenses, taxes, interest, short sale dividend and interest expenses, brokerage fees, certain insurance costs, and nonroutine expenses or costs, including, but not limited to, those relating to reorganizations, litigation, conducting shareholder meetings, and liquidations) in order to prevent total annual fund operating expenses from exceeding 1.20% and 0.92% of the Fund's average daily net assets for Class A shares and Institutional Class shares, respectively, from Jan.
 28, 2021 through Jan.
 31, 2022.
 These waivers and reimbursements may only be terminated by agreement of the Manager and the Fund.